Financial economics: Corporate finance theory

-Corporate finance theory has also been extended: mirroring the above developments, asset-valuation and decisioning no longer need assume "certainty".
+Mirroring the above developments, corporate finance valuations and decisioning no longer need assume "certainty".

 Monte Carlo methods in finance allow financial analysts to construct "stochastic" or probabilistic corporate finance models, as opposed to the traditional static and deterministic models; see Corporate finance.

 Relatedly, Real Options theory allows for owner – i.e. managerial – actions that impact underlying value: by incorporating option pricing logic, these actions are then applied to a distribution of future outcomes, changing with time, which then determine the "project's" valuation today.

-More traditionally, decision trees – which are complementary – have been used to evaluate projects, by incorporating in the valuation (all) possible events (or states) and consequent management decisions; the correct discount rate here reflecting each point's "non-diversifiable risk looking forward."
+More traditionally, decision trees – which are complementary – have been used to evaluate projects, by incorporating in the valuation (all) possible events (or states) and consequent management decisions; the correct discount rate here reflecting each decision-point's "non-diversifiable risk looking forward."

 Related to this, is the treatment of forecasted cashflows in equity valuation.
-In many cases, following Williams above, the average (or most likely) cash-flows were discounted, as opposed to a more correct state-by-state treatment under uncertainty; see comments under Financial modeling § Accounting.
+In many cases, following Williams above, the average (or most likely) cash-flows were discounted, as opposed to a theoretically correct state-by-state treatment under uncertainty; see comments under Financial modeling § Accounting.

 In more modern treatments, then, it is the expected cashflows (in the mathematical sense: $\sum_{s}p_{s}X_{sj}$) combined into an overall value per forecast period which are discounted.